 , Answering FAQ'sTurboTax Employee

-There are two credits which provide incentives for obtaining more education, the American Opportunity Credit and the Lifetime Learning Credit.
+Education credits are the American Opportunity Credit and the Lifetime Learning Credit.

-- The American Opportunity Credit is available to taxpayers for the first four years of college.
-Taxpayers eligible to claim the credit can also benefit from:
+- The American Opportunity Tax Credit (AOTC) is available to taxpayers for the first four years of college.
+Taxpayers eligible to claim the credit can benefit from:

-- Higher income limits than the Lifetime Learning Credit and the former Hope Credit.
+- The phaseout income limits are higher than the Lifetime Learning Credit and the former Hope Credit

 - Available even if a student takes one class